ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 - Base: Llama-3.2-3B-Instruct
 - Framework: Unsloth for efficient training
 - LoRA (r=8, alpha=16) after testing to avoid overfitting or repetition

-**Key Fixes Learned from Iteration:**
-- Added a constrained condition list
-- Taught the model to default to “Unknown”
-- Corrected prompt formatting to prevent echoing or verbosity

 ---